Volunteering as a Class/House Project Point Person

 - Thank those who have turned in their procurement forms already.

-- Remind those who haven’t done turned in their procurement forms.
+- Remind those who haven’t turned in their procurement forms to do so ASAP.

 - Request that they turn in their items to the Front Desk by the Class/House Project Item deadline.